Cinemagraphe

 Producer Val Lewton had been hired into RKO to make low-cost horror films, and his first project was just a title and a vague idea handed over to him: Cat People.

 This was Lewton's first film on his own and he was expected to bring in a competitive quality product in a field where Universal Pictures had been dominating for years.
-He had apprenticed under David O. Selznick as a story editor, the in-house Russian literary expert, a quality analyst, and uncredited screenply "fixer," among other varied roles.
+He had apprenticed under David O. Selznick as a story editor, the in-house Russian literary expert, a quality analyst, and uncredited screenplay "fixer," among other varied roles.
 Lewton had worked for Selznick for years beginning when they were both at M-G-M and then later hired into Selznick International when the famous producer went solo.
-Lewton famously tried to keep Selznick from pursuing Gone with the Wind, but championed Hitchcock coming to America for Rebecca, among other projects.
+Reflecting his own literary tastes, Lewton famously tried to dissuade Selznick from pursuing a film adaptation of Gone with the Wind, but championed bringing Hitchcock to America for Rebecca, the adaptation of Daphne Du Maurier's novel, among other projects

-Lewton came to RKO with excellent references, besides his work under Selznick, he had been at M-G-M in various posts since 1926, was the nephew of Alla Nazimova who was a famous silent-era film and stage actress, and Lewton's mother Nina Lewton had been working for M-G-M since 1916.
+Lewton came to RKO with excellent references, a long resume as a novelist and jack-of-all-trades in the inky world of journalism and magazine writing.
+Besides his film-related work under Selznick, he had been at M-G-M in various posts since 1926; he was the nephew of silent film era "superstar" Alla Nazimova; and Lewton's mother Nina Lewton had also been working for M-G-M since 1916.

 Though it has long been said Lewton's unit at RKO was a "B-movie" unit, there's been good arguments made that he was actually given the reins of a sub-A unit, as he had access to people and a freedom to develop projects that a typical B-unit would not have available, and after Cat People went on to make $4 million in box office receipts (or "only" $2 million, depending on the source of the accounting), Lewton's budgets steadily increased on some of his better projects (such as his string of Karloff films).
-That freedom Lewton enjoyed was curtailed at the marketing stage, though, and also the titles which he was given, all being "market-tested" according to the RKO executives Lewton was now working for (for example, Lewton and Tourneur's next film was I Walked with A Zombie, an excretable title for a well-made film.)
+That freedom Lewton enjoyed was curtailed at the marketing stage, though, and also the titles which he was given, all being "market-tested" according to the RKO method.

-Lewton was glad to get Jacques Tourneur for a director on Cat People, the two had already worked together for a special sequence in the 1935 Tale of Two Cities back at M-G-M, and the pair commenced to circumnavigate the main goal RKO had for Cat People, which was to imitate Universal's The Wolf Man.
-They did pirate more than a few of the tics of the Lon Chaney Jr money-maker (an obvious example is the love-triangle which dominates both movies), but Lewton and Tourneur mixed up the Universal formula in a different pattern and added in a special quality that was a clever leap-forward for horror films of the era - - a psychological element that was more characteristic of the budding-noir films and of more richly written Melodramas from Hollywood.
+Lewton was glad to get Jacques Tourneur for a director on Cat People.
+The two had already worked together for a prolonged special sequence in the 1935 Tale of Two Cities back at M-G-M. Now the pair commenced to partially circumnavigate but also fulfil the main goal RKO had for Cat People, which was to imitate Universal's The Wolf Man.

 Read more - A New Kind of Horror Film in 1942 - Lewton's Cat People